 Welcome to PCDNetwork’s inspire | connect | act career series.
 Our mission for 2017 is to get you from passion to hired.

-Each month a topic will be explored via blogposts, a webinar and other events.
-Check here for the yearlong program that PCDNnetwork has prepared for your sucessful job search.
+Each month a topic is be explored via blogposts, a webinar and other events.
+Check here for the yearlong program that PCDNnetwork has prepared for your successful job search.

 In this webinar you will learn, among many other things: